 In addition to her work at GW Law, Jacqueline works at McCarter & English LLP in their environmental and energy practice.

 Vice President of Programming

 Karly is a 2L from Durango, CO.
 She graduated from Pepperdine University with a B.A. in Political Science and a B.A. in Theatre Arts: Acting.
-In addition to her work with the Student Bar Association, she is also a Writing Fellow and the Vice President of the Student Health Law Association.
+In addition to her work with the SBA, she is also a Writing Fellow and the Vice President of the Student Health Law Association.
 Prior to that, Karly served as the Assistant Director of Major Programming during to her 1L year.

 Vice President of Outreach

 Ryan Kelley is a 2L from Southern Maryland, where he grew up in his family’s restaurant business.
 After receiving his bachelor’s degree in Business Administration from Loyola University Chicago, he worked as a consultant for a Chicago-based tech consulting firm.